wooster0/shifting/README.md

 -----

-Ironically enough, this list is hosted on GitHub, a service owned by Microsoft.
-This is partially because for most people it is nowadays hardly possible to avoid all of the mainstream services.
+Ironically enough, this list is hosted on GitHub, a proprietary service owned by Microsoft.
+This is partially because for most people it is nowadays hardly possible to avoid all of these mainstream services.
 After all, most of us carry a phone around typically running Android or iOS with the need of creating an account and agreeing to policies to get access to basic services we desire.
 But there are still a lot of things we can do as this list shows.
 The kind of services on the top are the ones we need to start with.

 ### Footnotes